 Petro-ingredients: Petrolatum, mineral oil, paraffin.
 If these show up on your serum ingredient list, you are using petro-ingredients.
 Not only are these ingredients often contaminated with carcinogenic impurities, they can lead to skin irritation and acne.

 Silicones: These are the ingredients that make your skin feel super soft and silky.
 They also block pores and make the skin dependent on silicones, causing acne, dryness, and irritation.

 Artificial Fragrance: These nasty ingredient cocktails come with some serious health risks.
-Synthetic fragrance can cause headache, dizziness, hormonal disruption, irritation, asthma-like symptoms, and even have links to cancer.
+Synthetic fragrance can cause headache, dizziness, hormonal disruption, irritation, and asthma-like symptoms.
+It can even have links to cancer.

 Artificial Colorants: Petroleum-derived colorants contain carcinogenic properties, and often cause skin irritation, acne, and allergic reaction.
 Not worth it.